 A dental implant replaces a lost tooth so it fills in any gaps between teeth.
 The implant is usually secured either into the jawbone or under the gums in a way that is aesthetically pleasing and strong like a normal tooth.

 - The dental implant is placed by inserting the implant into the jawbone at the site of the lost tooth.
 The dental implant is made from a biocompatible material which fuses with the jawbone to create a solid anchor with strength comparable to that of a natural tooth.

 - The dentist adds the abutment, a small metal (usually titanium) piece that connects to the head of the implant.
 The abutment holds the new dental crown, bridge, or denture to the implant.

 - The dental crown is placed.
 When the dental crown is created, your preferences regarding the choice of crown material, attachment technique and color matching are considered.

-Who cannot get dental implants
+Who should not get dental implants?